 Why join?
 Learn basic technology skills that are required in the workplace.
 Boost your confidence and comfort with technology!

 What will you learn?
 The course covers an essential technology skillset, from the Microsoft Office and Google Suites to email basics and more.
 The course will also cover finding jobs and applying online.

 How does it work?
-Starting in October, this free, 10-session course will be taught in a classroom setting.
+This free, 10-session course will be taught in a classroom setting.
 Students will be provided with notebook computers and internet access for use in class.

 Interested in reserving a spot for 2019?
 Sign up below.